Vegan Spaghetti Squash Black Bean Mexican Bowl

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Dried beans are a low-glycemic ingredient, but they’re a limited food for Phase One of the South Beach Diet so limit serving size as indicated in the recipe if you’re eating this for Phase One.
-If you want to make this a lower-carb dish, use just one can of black beans and add some chopped red bell pepper.
+Dried beans are a low-glycemic ingredient, but they’re a limited food for Phase One of the South Beach Diet so limit serving size for this Vegan Spaghetti Squash Black Bean Mexican Bowl as indicated in the recipe if you’re eating this for Phase One.
+If you want to make this a low-carb recipe, skip the black beans and replace with browned ground beef.

 Find More Recipes Like This One: